 How to Establish a Research Partnership with the Media Education Lab

 The Media Education Lab is pleased to offer a survey research instrument that measures the prevalance of media literacy education in schools and communities.
-You can review a version of the MLI Index Student Survey, which is designed for students in grades 4 - 12.
-It only takes 5 minutes to complete.
-Then review a version of MLI Index Adult Stakeholder Survey.
-This survey takes 15 minutes to complete and it is designed for school leaders, teachers, librarians, parents, community members, and elected public officials.
+We have a student survey for grades 4 - 12 and an adult stakeholder survey for school leaders, teachers, librarians, parents, community members, and elected public officials.

 Would you like to use the MLI Index to improve media literacy education in your school or community?
 Choose one of these options:

 Collaborate freely with the Media Education Lab, who will lightly adapt the survey for use in your school and community.
 You will get a unique URL to collect the data at no cost to you because you are sharing the results with the Media Education Lab.
 You get a raw data file to use as you see fit.

 Develop a partnership with the Media Education Lab, who will adapt the survey to your specifications, provide you with a unique URL to distribute the survey.
 For an additional fee, we will produce a report of findings to serve as a baseline and a blueprint to guide your curriculum development and implementation process.
 You and your organization will be credited as co-authors of the report.
 We can also recommend consultants who can guide your change management process.